ng-nathan/ng-nathan.github.io/README.md

 ![Deploying](assets/deploying.png)

-- The top bar shows a small yellow circle indicating your resume in being deploying after applying a new theme.
+The top bar shows a small yellow circle indicating your resume in being deploying after applying a new theme.
 After it's done, it might or might not show the green tick.

 ![Green Tick](assets/greentick.png)

-- You will have to click on it to see if it's finished
-- If it shows to be succeed, go to or refresh your Github page `https://yourUsername.github.io/` (*remember to replace yourUsername with yours*)
+- Click on it to see if it's finished.
+If it shows to be succeed, go to or refresh your Github page `https://yourUsername.github.io/` (*remember to replace yourUsername with yours*)

 ![Deployed](assets/builtdonewithshowcase.gif)

 ### Congratulation!
 You made it to the end.
-**Now you have yourself a Github Page Resume!**
+**Now you have yourself a Github Page Resume!
+And it should look like this**

 ## More Resources